Mental strength when running is something I’ve spoken a lot about on my blog.

 Running teaches you about your inner strength and that it’s much stronger than you can ever imagine.
 Giving up is an option, but your strength and determination is what keeps you going.

 It teaches you that it’s much more mind than it is matter

 For me, running is 70% mental and 30% physical.
-Some runs feel like a psychological battle with yourself to get out the door and keep running.
+Some runs feel like a psychological battle with myself to get out the door and keep running.

-There is almost two parts of your brain: the part that wants you to stop and the part that wants you to carry on and smash the run.
+There is almost two parts of my brain: the part that wants me to stop and the part that wants me to carry on and smash the run.